highlloyd/bash-script/readme.md

-A Collection of bash script I created to automae simple tasks
+A Collection of bash script I created to automate simple tasks